spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 # Overview

 Palette's Virtual Machine (VM) Management solution provides a single Spectro VM Dashboard pack that consolidates all the dependencies needed to run and manage virtual machines in your Kubernetes host cluster.
 Its components are are described below.
+Two essential components of the VM Management solution are the Spectro VM Dashboard pack and Spectro Proxy pack.

 When you receive credentials and a URL from Spectro Cloud, register the Spectro VM Dashboard Pack in your Palette environment.
 Follow steps in [Configure a Custom Pack Registry](https://docs.spectrocloud.com/registries-and-packs/adding-a-custom-registry#configureacustompackregistryonthepaletteconsole) and provide the URL as the endpoint.

 <br />

-- **Spectro VM Dashboard**: An add-on pack that enables access to a web console so you can manage and monitor your VMs.
+- **Spectro VM Dashboard**: An integration add-on pack that enables access to a web console so you can manage and monitor your VMs.
 It provides an easy-to-use web interface to create and manage VMs in your Kubernetes cluster.
+This pack is an essential component.

 - **Spectro Proxy**: An add-on pack that enables the use of a reverse proxy with a Kubernetes cluster.
 Check out the [Spectro Proxy](/integrations/frp) guide to learn more.
+This pack is automatically added when you use the default dashboard configuration.

 - **KubeVirt**: An add-on pack that allows you to create virtual machines within a Kubernetes cluster using open-source KubeVirt.